-Mumsnet has not checked the knowledge, experience or professional qualifications of anyone posting on Mumsnet Talk, so this is not necessarily the best place to seek help if you're feeling seriously distressed or suicidal.
-Mumsnet cannot be held responsible for any advice given on the site.
-If you need help urgently, please see our mental health web guide which can point you to expert advice and support.
+Mumsnet has not checked the qualifications of anyone posting here.
+If you need help urgently, see our mental health web guide which can point you to expert advice.

 This fear that social services will come and take your children...(644 Posts)

 ...it worries me!